Skip to main content

 Important

-The request response contains a uuid that is your Internet Access service's connection ID.
+The response contains a uuid that is your Internet Access service's connection ID.
 You must have this connection UUID for ordering the Internet Access service.

-Ordering Service with Provider Assigned IPs
+Ordering Service with Provider Assigned IP Block

 To order your Internet Access service, send a POST request to the /internetAccess/v2/services endpoint.